JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 ---
 layout: post
-title: 2 Ways to Avoid Being Trapped in a Dead-End Job
+title: How to Escape Your Dead-End Job and Avoid “Pigeonholing”
-headline: Afraid you’re being pigeonholed at work? <br>Here’s what to do about it
+headline: Afraid you’re being pigeonholed at work? <br>Here’s what to do about it.
 tagline: 2 ways to find opportunities to branch out in your career today
 excerpt: You're heading for a dead-end job.
 You're stuck on your career path, possibly boxed in by your own success.
-Here's what to do.
+Here's what to do to avoid being pigeonholed.
 context: raise
 last_modified_at: 2017-06-07
 ---